UST-MICO/docs/domain_model.rst

 MicoApplication
 ===============
-Represents an application represented as a set of instances of a `MicoService`_
+Represents an application represented as a set of instances of `MicoService`_

 .. image:: res/MicoApplication.png

 *Required fields*

+    * id
+        The id of this application.

     * shortName
         A brief name for the application intended for use as a unique identifier.